Post job

 Worked on an assembly line making sure that all parts were in acceptable good working conditions no dents or missing parts.

-Some of the skills we found on line associate resumes included "work ethic," "customer service," and "safety standards."
-We have detailed the most important line associate responsibilities below.
+Common skills that a line associate uses to do their job include "work ethic," "customer service," and "safety standards."
+You can find details on the most important line associate responsibilities below.

-• Math skills can be considered to be the most important personality trait for a line associate to have.
-According to a line associate resume, "retail sales workers must have the ability to calculate price totals, discounts, and change owed to customers."
-Line associates are able to use math skills in the following example we gathered from a resume: "used basic math skills to ensure minimal loss of company products. "
+Math skills.
+To carry out their duties, the most important skill for a line associate to have is math skills.
+Their role and responsibilities require that "retail sales workers must have the ability to calculate price totals, discounts, and change owed to customers."
+Line associates often use math skills in their day-to-day job, as shown by this real resume: "used basic math skills to ensure minimal loss of company products. "

-• Another skill that is quite popular among line associates is customer-service skills.
-This skill is very critical to fulfilling every day responsibilities as is shown in this example from a line associate resume: "retail sales workers must be responsive to the wants and needs of customers" This example from a resume shows how this skill is used: "assured quality on finished products through inspections and adherence to customer specifications. "
+Customer-service skills.
+Another skill that relates to the job responsibilities of line associates is customer-service skills.
+This skill is critical to many everyday line associate duties, as "retail sales workers must be responsive to the wants and needs of customers."
+This example from a resume shows how this skill is used: "assured quality on finished products through inspections and adherence to customer specifications. "

 Line Associate Resume